telerik/winforms-docs/cloud-integration/google-cloud/storage.md

 ---
-title: Cloud Storage
+title: Storage
-page_title: Cloud Storage
+page_title: Storage
-description: Cloud Storage
+description: Storage
 slug:  common-google-cloud-storage
 tags: cloud,integration,google,storage
 published: True
 position: 3
 ---

-# Cloud Storage
+# Storage

 Google Cloud Storage allows world-wide storage and retrieval of any amount of data at any time.
 It can be used for a range of scenarios including serving website content, storing data for archival and disaster recovery, or distributing large data objects to users via direct download.